STELAR Webinar Series: Charting the Future of Making in STEM Education

 Organized by the themes listed below, each group spent time synthesizing their collective work and envisioning the future of Making by:

 - capturing current issues in the Maker movement with respect to education

 - discussing NSF’s investments in the Maker movement

 - recommending future directions for NSF research and development

 Groups then developed a webinar series to serve as report-out from the event, to be shared with the broader Making community.
-These webinars are scheduled between now and summer, and will be followed by an NSF-hosted webinar describing funding opportunities for Maker-focused research projects.
+These webinars are scheduled between now and summer, and will be followed by an NSF-hosted webinar summarizing the efforts to continue this work.